lmbarros/romualdo-language/doc/instruction-set.md

 **Purpose:** Reads the value of a local variable.
 **Immediate Operands:** One byte *A*, interpreted as the index into the stack where the desired variable is stored.
+This index is counted not from the bottom of the whole stack, but from the base of the currently running function.
 **Pops:** Nothing.
 **Pushes:** One value, the value of the local variable taken at the index *A* of the stack.